-Wade Trim engineer Holly Kremers and CAS engineer Rubio did not provide written responses; no current or former employee of Lanzo other than Robert Beaty provided a response.
+Wade Trim engineer Holly Kremers, CAS engineer Rubio, and Stantec Consulting engineer Jeffrey Crews did not provide written responses; no current or former employee of Lanzo other than Robert Beaty provided a response.
 Former Wade Trim engineer Garcia provided a detailed and thoughtful response, that included observations that were incorporated into the report.
 His statement did not dispute the report's description of his actions during the 2018 permitting process.
 Wade Trim and Lanzo provided responses that contained general denials of wrongdoing or any intention to mislead DERM and the SFWMD during the permitting process.
 Neither contractor disputed specific facts related to the actions of their personnel during the permitting process.